Scattering amplitudes of stable curves: Introduction

+When all components of $C$ are rational, $H^0(C^\nu,\omega_{C^\nu})=0$ and the datum of a log-form on $C$ is equivalent to the datum of external and internal momenta satisfying momentum conservation laws (one law for each irreducible component of~$C$).
+Equivalently, this is the datum of one ``edge variable'' for each internal (corresponding to a node) and external (corresponding to a marked point) edge of the dual graph of $C$ with a conservation law for each vertex of the dual graph. \end{Review}

-Imagine some random process that produces a vector of log forms on a compact Riemann surface or, more generally, a Deligne--Mumford stable algebraic curve~$C$ with marked points.
-Varying this vector gives all possible momentum vectors that satisfy the conservation law, see~\ref{lastsection}.
+\begin{Review} Imagine a random process that gives a vector of log forms on $(C; p_1,\ldots,p_n)$.
 What will be the probability distribution of residues?
-We will study the following simple random process. \end{Review}
+We will study the following simple random process.
+The~first step is a random tensor product factorization